-Net revenues derived through indirect channels were approximately 79% and 82% of net revenue for each of the three-month periods ended March 31, 2003 and 2002, respectively.
+Net revenues derived through indirect channels were approximately 71% of net revenues for the quarter ended June 30, 2003, compared to 82% of net revenues for the same period in 2002.
+Indirect channel revenues were approximately 75% and 82% of net revenues for the six-month periods ended June 30, 2003 and 2002, respectively.